Fault-tolerant fermionic quantum computing: Repetition code for phase errors

 For implementing active error correction, we need to measure where errors happened and correct for them, which we show how to do in Fig.~\ref{fig:2}b.
 We use our qubit-fermion gate to map a measurement of the fermion density $n$ to a measurement of the phase of the qubit, which we transform to a measurement of the population of the qubit using Hadamard gates.
 To measure the stabilizer instead of $n$ on the fermions we conjugate the qubit-fermion gate with two braiding gates as well as phase gates.
 An ancilla qubit is used for each of the stabilizers.
 Dependent on the measurement outcome, $\mathrm{Z}^\mathrm{f}$\, gates are performed on the fermions to correct for the errors.
 This scheme shows the first advantage of using qubits: destructive qubit readout is faster than a non-destructive $n$ measurement~\cite{Endres2019}.
 To prepare a logical codestate $\ket{0}_\mathrm{L}$, we use a chain of braiding gates---the $\mathrm{S}^\dagger$ gates effectively braid the two Majoranas on the same physical site, Fig.~\ref{fig:2}c.
-Note that we do not error correct the qubit ancillas, which is reasonable because their dephasing time is much longer than that of the fermions and we only act with a handful of gates on them before measuring.

 Next, we discuss how to implement logical gates.
 We show the circuits in Fig.~\ref{fig:2}d, see Methods for a proof.
 The basic building block for the logical $\mathrm{CZ}^\mathrm{f}$ is the physical $\mathrm{CZ}^\mathrm{f}$.
 Similar to the stabilizer measurement, conjugation with braiding gates ``spreads'' the entanglement induced by the physical $\mathrm{CZ}^\mathrm{f}$ to the correct site, with $\mathrm{S}^\mathrm{f}$ gates selecting whether $\tilde \gamma$ or $\gamma$ is acted upon.
 The braiding gate is simple as it amounts to a physical braiding gate between $\gamma_1$ of one block and $\tilde \gamma_N$ of the other.
 The $\mathrm{S}^\mathrm{f}$ gate amounts to a braiding gate between the first and $N$th site of a single codeblock.
 Similarly, the \Tf\,gate is implemented as a braiding operation with half the duration of the \Sf\,gate.
 Finally, the qubit-fermion \czqf\, is implemented similarly to the $\mathrm{CZ}^\mathrm{f}$ by conjugating the physical \czqf\, with braid and phase gates.